August 7, 2019

 Regardless of how you approach third-party services, you can’t ignore how the dining landscape is evolving.
 As millennial habits come to dominate the franchise landscape, restaurateurs will have to cater to such preferences to remain relevant.
 That is not to say fine-dining is barreling towards extinction, but quick service and fast dining are heading towards an overhaul.

 Brands will likely continue to transition to third party services or develop their own in-house models until the trend peaks and delivery for every kind of meal seems as commonplace as take-out is now.
 Just as the implementation of customer acquisition tactics like curbside pickups and loyalty benefits have been a response to changing times, so too is an increased demand for delivery.

 It doesn’t matter whether you’re searching for low commission rates from couriers or pulling together the resources to implement your own in-house system.
-No one in this space is unaffected by third-party delivery.
-The significance of the impact simply depends on various factors and operations in your business.
+Third-party delivery touches everyone in the franchise space.
+The significance of the trend is just predicated on individual business operations.

 Every day at Asher, we study and discuss the complexities of ever-shifting industry trends and their impact on the market.
-If you want to further the conversation, feel free to email or give us a call so our team can provide recommendations based on your business needs.
+If you want to further the conversation about third-party delivery and other franchise needs, feel free to email or give us a call so our team can provide recommendations based on your business needs.